Apply for Financial Aid

 Apply for Alternative (Private) Loans

 The first step in applying for Alternative Loans is choosing a lender.
 Next, determine the application amount.
-Keep in mind that a refund check cannot exceed the school-determined cost of living, which is $9,600 per term for the 2013-2014 academic year.
+Keep in mind that a refund check cannot exceed the University-determined cost of living, which is $9,600 per term for the 2013-2014 academic year.

 You can apply for the loan online through Great Lakes.
 You can also obtain an Alternative Loan Application form on Moodle.
 Once you have completed it, return it to the Office of Financial Aid.

-Note: International students and students who are ineligible to receive federal loans must complete Adler School's Institutional Application when they apply for the loan.
+Note: International students and students who are ineligible to receive federal loans must complete Adler University's Institutional Application when they apply for the loan.
 Students can request this form from the Office of Financial Aid or download a copy from Moodle.
 International Students must have a cosigner to apply for Alternative Loans.
 The cosigner must be a US citizen or permanent resident with an established credit history.